Welcome To Thoughtnet: How AI-Powered Bots Are Reshaping Cyberwar

 4. Rapidly cluster around posts expressing a given narrative.

-LEARN MORE: TAG Report by Ed Amoroso: How Misinformation and Disinformation Represent a New Threat Vector
+LEARN MORE: TAG Report by Ed Amoroso: How Narrative Attacks Represent a New Threat Vector

 Cyber threats and narrative attacks have some similarities.
 One is deception—both rely heavily on tricking targets into believing false information or trusting a malicious source.
 Advances in AI are supercharging this, enabling the generation of compelling fake audio, video, and text content.